bertrandPiccard/Project-Folder-Sync/README.md

 - No usage of third-party libraries that implement folder synchronization
 - It is allowed (and recommended) to use external libraries implementing other well-known algorithms

-# Librairies
+# Libraries
-In this project the following libraries have been used.
+In this project the following libraries have been used:

 - [logging](https://docs.python.org/3/howto/logging.html)